john9francis/radiation-modeling/time-spent-thesis.md

 - 2/13 3:44 pm .25 hr working on background
 - 2/15 10:00 am 3 hrs meeting with b.
 Oliphant to discuss my results and trying different filters
 - 2/15 2:00 pm .5 hr getting started on a new project, radiation-shielding.
 This will help me understand what brems spectrum I need for med linac.
-- 2/16 9:48 pm developing radiation shielding app
+- 2/16 9:48 pm .5 hr developing radiation shielding app

 **Notes:**